gazawayj/gis-webview/README.md

 This project serves both as:

 - A learning project for creating a modern web-based GIS, usable for planetary and exo-planetary investigations.
-- A foundation for a more complete, extensible GIS visualization system utilizing AI-assistance.
+- A foundation for a more complete, extensible GIS visualization system utilizing AI-assistance (AI features coming soon).

 ---